 The public health perspective is increasingly relevant to clinical fields, where population-based research and health behavior models assist in the application of preventive health services.
 Clinically trained professionals are discovering that the MPH degree opens new career options and enhances their mobility within their chosen fields.

 Dual degrees with the MPH are now available in collaboration with the following schools.
-(Students must need admissions requirements for both schools/programs.
+(Students must meet admissions requirements for both schools/programs.
 Separate applications are required.)

 School of Medicine (M.D.-M.P.H.): The Medical Doctorate and the Master of Public Health degrees, when pursued concurrently, enhance medical careers by enabling physicians to better understand and address the social, behavioral and environmental factors that influence the health and health practices of their patients.
 Additional benefits include new career opportunities and access to a broader base of external funding.